Personalised Feedback Control, Social Contracts, and Compliance Strategies for Ensembles

-The proposed architecture is shown in Figure \ref{fig: architecture}.
-The scheme is divided into three main components: the Distributed Ledger discussed in this section, which acts as the communication backbone for the whole infrastructure, the Physical Layer, in which agents interact with their environment in the setting of the social contract $E$, and finally the Controller, whose task is to regulate the price of the token bonds in order to achieve the desired level of compliance.
+{The proposed architecture is shown in Figure \ref{fig: architecture}.
+The scheme is divided into three main components. \begin{itemize} \item The Distributed Ledger discussed in this section, whose purpose is threefold: firstly, it acts as the communication backbone for the whole infrastructure, secondly it enables the deposit mechanism for the digital bond, thirdly it provides the controller with the current state of the network. \item The Physical Layer, in which agents interact with their environment in the setting of the social contract $E$. \item The Controller Layer, whose task is to regulate the price of the token bonds in order to achieve the desired level of compliance.
+Notice that the controller is not centralised as, due to the nature of the Distributed Ledger, every agent can implement the compliance scheme locally. \end{itemize}}

 The latter two components of the architecture will be the focus of the next two Sections.
 A complete discussion of DAG-based DLTs and their comparison to classical Blockchain is beyond the scope of this paper; the interested reader can refer to \cite{accesspaper} \cite{Popov} \cite{IoTPaper1} \cite{IoTPaper2} \cite{TaCPaper} for a thorough discussion of their properties.
 For the purpose of this paper, all we need to assume is that there is a fast and secure way to execute the deposit and retrieval of these token bonds.

-Before proceeding to the analysis and the modelling of the proposed framework it is worth stressing that the issue of compliance is often not incorporated into algorithms which are designed to regulate, control, and optimise city infrastructures.
+\emph{Remark: }Before proceeding to the analysis and the modelling of the proposed framework it is worth stressing that the issue of compliance is often not incorporated into algorithms which are designed to regulate, control, and optimise city infrastructures.
 Many studies addressing human behaviour in this context assume full compliance with policies that have been engineered to optimally organise city infrastructures.
 As an example, consider traffic flow optimization: a crucial element that is often left out is that humans break rules, and the effect of this rule-breaking profoundly affects how cities operates and how well the engineered algorithms actually perform.